Grace Anglican Church’s Children’s Ministry welcomes all children and

 Children of all ages are always welcome in the service; there are tables at which you can sit as a family and coloring sheets are provided.
 For your convenience, our nursery (which opens at 9:15 am) is available for children who have not yet started kindergarten.
-Our nursery is split into two rooms, ages 0-3 in one room (Room 1139) and 3-5 in another (Room 1134).
+Our nursery is split into two rooms, ages 0-3 in one room (Room 1139) and 3-5 in another (Room 1140).
 In order to keep the care-giver-to-child ratios even, sometimes 3-year-olds are split between the rooms.
 A nursery staff worker will be available at check-in to help you figure out where to go.
 For a diagram, see the What to Expect page.
+The nursery is open until 11:00am during the summer (when there is no Sunday school or Adult Formation) and until 12:00pm during the school year (when there is Sunday school and Adult formation).

 We have a computerized check-in system at the nursery; each child will receive a sticker with a unique alpha-numeric code that matches a sticker given to the parent.
 We have background-checked and trained nursery staff.
 The safety of your child is our first priority.